ooanishoo/search-engine/README.md

   </a>
 </p>

-> A command line application to search different types of data and return the results in a human readable format.
+> A command line application to search different types of data and return the results in a human-readable format.

 ## Application Instructions

-Using the provided data (tickets.json and users.json and organization.json) write a simple command line application to search the data and return the results in a human readable format.
+Using the provided data (tickets.json and users.json and organization.json) write a simple command line application to search the data and return the results in a human-readable format.

-- Feel free to use libraries or roll your own code asyou see fit.
-However, please do not use a database or full text search product as we areinterested to see how you write the solution.
+- Feel free to use libraries or roll your own code as you see fit.
+However, please do not use a database or full-text search product as we are interested to see how you write the solution.
 - Where the data exists, values from any related entities should be included in the results,i.e. searching organization by id should return it's tickets and users.
 - The user should be able to search on any field, full value matching is fine (e.g. "mar" won't return "mary").
-- The user should also be able to search for empty values,e.g. where description is empty.
-Search can get pretty complicated pretty easily, we just want to see that you can code a basicbut efficient search application.
-Ideally, searchresponse times should not increase linearly asthe number of documents grows.You can assume all data can fit into memory on a single machine.
+- The user should also be able to search for empty values,e.g. where the description is empty.
+Search can get pretty complicated pretty easily, we just want to see that you can code a basic but efficient search application.
+Ideally, search response times should not increase linearly as the number of documents grows.
+You can assume all data can fit into memory on a single machine.

 # Getting started
 ### Prerequisites